wzhstat/Reaction-Condition-Selector/README.md

 This file is used to process the reaction condition data of USPTO1976-2016, and requires the 1976_Sep2016_USPTOgrants_cm file, which can be downloaded from the following address: https://figshare.com/articles/dataset/Chemical_reactions_from_US_patents_1976-Sep2016_/5104873 <br>

 ## Config Settings
 To get the data for training, you can run ```get_data.py```, this  uses only the CPU and takes about 3 hours to run on a laptop.
-Before runing the program, here are some config you can change:
+Before runing the program, here are some configs that you can change:
 ```
 config = {
     'data_name':'1976-2016',